Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

         [ 0 0 1   0 0 0 0 0 0 0 ]  (128) ← The index's eighth point
            ⬑ Zeros are introduced proportionally with each halving

-This is pretty obvious - we are simply halving the target index's limit by one power of two less at each interval.
+This is pretty obvious - we are simply halving the target index's limit by one power of two less with each iteration.
 That being said, if you consider the first three bits to be a _pattern_ and the remaining bits to be zero, a formula arises -

     𝑛 = The target bit width
     ℓ = The pattern index's limit